nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 ## Chapter 08 - The Shell

-01. The shell performs all the actions represented by the metacharacters before executing the command-line.
+01. The shell performs all the actions represented by the metacharacters before executing the command line.

 	After completing the pre-processing step consisting of:

-	01.	**Parsing**: Breaking up the command-line into individual, meaningful words (tokens).
+	01.	**Parsing**: Breaking up the command line into individual, meaningful words (tokens).

 	02.	**Variable Evaluation**: Evaluating the values of all the **$** prefixed items.

-	03.	**Command Substitution**: Executing the command-line enclosed in backticks, and substituting their output.
+	03.	**Command Substitution**: Executing the command line enclosed in backticks, and substituting their output.

 	04.	**Redirection**: Looking for redirection operations and opening appropriate files.